Rishabh42/IMAGINE-project/README.md

 The **IMAGINE Project** explores how **deep learning** and **multimodal data** (images + audio) can estimate environmental exposures such as **ultrafine particle (UFP) concentration** and **noise levels**.
 It leverages **computer vision**, **spectrogram analysis**, and **XGBoost** to build scalable, low-cost alternatives to traditional air-quality sensors.

-Developed as part of the **MSc.
-Computer Science Research Project** at **McGill University**, under the supervision of *Dr. Scott Weichenthal (Department of Epidemiology, Biostatistics, and Occupational Health).*

 ---

 ## 🎯 Objectives